Praveen76/Market-Mix-Model_using_XgBoost/README.md

 # Market-Mix-Model_using_XgBoost

 This project demonstrates how to use XgBoost, a popular machine learning algorithm, to build a market mix model (MMM) that can quantify the impact of various marketing channels on sales and optimize the marketing budget allocation.
+This project also demonstrates Adstock, Saturation, and Interaction effects among different media channels.

 ## Data